hoerup/FoxHuntController/README.md

 Disable transmission

 I:
 Sets the transmission interval (5 and 10 are allowed).
-Eg.
-I:5   to set 5 minute interval
+Eg. `I:5`   to set 5 minute interval

+A:
+Sets the allowed transmission timeslot.
+A:<starttime>-<stoptime> Eg. `A:0800-2230` configures the fox to not transmit before 08:00 and not after 22:30.
+Please not that allowed timeslot can not cross midnight.

+DIT:
+Sets the dit/dot length in milliseconds.
+Allowed interval is 20-140 (inclusive).
+Eg. `DIT:120` sets the ditlength to 120 milliseconds

+FOX:
+Sets the fox number.
+0-7 are arllowed (both inclusive).
+Eg. `FOX:4` sets the foxnumber to 4